Lance Africk

-Lance Michael Africk (born December 1, 1951) is a United States district judge for the United States District Court for the Eastern District of Louisiana.
+Lance Michael Africk (born December 1, 1951) is a senior United States district judge for the United States District Court for the Eastern District of Louisiana.

 Education and career

 The New York City-born Africk received a Bachelor of Arts from the University of North Carolina at Chapel Hill in 1973, and two years later a Juris Doctor from the University of North Carolina School of Law.
 From 1975 to 1976, he was a law clerk to James Gulotta, a judge of the Louisiana 4th Circuit Court of Appeals.
 He entered the private practice of law in Louisiana from 1976 to 1977, and was thereafter Director of the Career Criminal Bureau for the Orleans Parish District Attorney's Office from 1977 to 1980.
 He returned to private practice until 1982, and then became an Assistant United States Attorney for the United States District Court for the Eastern District of Louisiana until 1990.
 In 1986, he began teaching as an instructor at the University of New Orleans.